 A scratched floor tile doesn't necessarily require hunting down replacement tile, which can be difficult if you didn't install the slate in the first place or the product is no longer being made.
 While spot fixes like mineral oil can diminish the appearance of scratches, they can also affect the color of the tile around the scratch and aren't a permanent solution.
 The best way to repair scratched slate is to re-seal the entire floor.
 This ensures color continuity with the other tiles and helps prevent future scratches.

 If possible, remove furniture and appliances from your floor before starting.
 Use the wide masking tape along the bottom edge of any cabinets, walls, or appliances like refrigerators and dishwashers.
 This is to prevent getting sealant on anything but the slate.

 Step 2 - Clean your Surface

-Wipe your tile floor clean with sponge or rag and an approved stone cleaner.
+Wipe your tile floor clean with a sponge or rag and an approved stone cleaner.
 Avoid chemical cleaners such as those used for vinyl floors or showers, as these are often too harsh for stone and can damage your floor.
 Stone cleaners can be found at your local home improvement store or at stores that specialize in tile and stone.
-Vacuum away any dirt and loose debris, preferably with a hand held vacuum or a vacuum hose attachment, as regular vacuums can actually cause more scratches.
+Vacuum away any dirt and loose debris, preferably with a handheld vacuum or a vacuum hose attachment, as regular vacuums can actually cause more scratches.
 Inspect the floor closely to make sure it is thoroughly clean.

 Step 3 - Apply your Sealant